rockneurotiko/go-tgbot/README.md

   - TgBot: the instance of the bot, so you can call functions inside that one.
   - Message: The Message struct that represents it, so you can get any param.
   - []string: This will be the captures groups in the regular expression, easy to get them ^^
-  - map[string]string: This are the named capture groups, much more ealy to get them!!
+  - map[string]string: This are the named capture groups, much more easy to get them!!

-With this two kinds of function, you can build your function calls with commands in the `TgBot` instance, all the functions that start with `Simple` uses the simplest function call.
+With this two kinds of functions, you can build your function calls with commands in the `TgBot` instance, all the functions that start with `Simple` uses the simplest function call.

 Before of explain them, you have to know what a command is.
 A command is what Telegram API understand as a command, that ones that [@botfather](https://telegram.me/botfather) let you define with `/setcommands` function.